bhklab/handbook/docs/disciplines/Bioinformatics/Tools/RNAseq_Pipelines/kallisto.md

 Efficient enough to run on laptops or small servers.

 ## Download
-Kallistso is already installed on H4H.
+Kallisto is already installed on H4H.
 If you would like to install it on your local computer, please follow [these instructions](https://pachterlab.github.io/kallisto/download).

 ## Workflow: